Introduction

 Preventing conjunctivitis, especially viral and bacterial, is crucial to avoid its spread.
 Here are some effective methods:

-- Personal Hygiene: Wash hands frequently with soap and water.
-Avoid touching your eyes with dirty hands to reduce the risk of infection.
+- Personal Hygiene: Wash hands frequently with soap and water for at least 20 seconds, especially before touching your face or eyes.
+Avoid rubbing or touching the eyes with unwashed hands to significantly reduce the risk of introducing infectious agents.

 How to Properly Clean Eyes with Conjunctivitis